xlives/xlives.github.io/_posts/2016-09-14-indexed-family.markdown

 each integer is associated with one of the real numbers.

-Formally, an indexed family is the same thing as a mathematical function, i.e. a function with a domain *J* and codomain &X* is equivalent to a family of elements *X* indexed by elements of *J*.
+Formally, an indexed family is the same thing as a mathematical function, i.e. a function with a domain *J* and codomain *X* is equivalent to a family of elements *X* indexed by elements of *J*.
 Their differences are only conceptual basis.
 Indexed families are interpreted as collections instead of as functions.

 ## Examples